 IPython 0.11 introduced some new functionality, including a two-process execution model using ZeroMQ for communication.
-The Python bindings to ZeroMQ are found in the PyZMQ project, which is easy_installable once you have ZeroMQ installed.
-If you are on Python 2.6 or 2.7 on OSX, or 2.7 on Windows, pyzmq has eggs that include ZeroMQ itself.
+The Python bindings to ZeroMQ are found in the PyZMQ project, which is pip installable.
+If you are on Python 2.7, 3.3, or 3.4 on OSX or Windows, pyzmq has eggs and wheels that include ZeroMQ itself.

-IPython.kernel.zmq depends on pyzmq $\geq 2.1.4$.
+IPython.kernel.zmq depends on pyzmq ≥ 2.2 .